Maralai/Door-Sensors/README.md

 ## License

-This project is licensed under [MIT](https://choosealicense.com/licenses/mit/).
+This project is licensed under Apache License 2.0